CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab03.md

 ---

-### Task 2: Configure resource authorization
+## Task 2: Configure resource authorization

-The prompt flow tools in Azure AI Foundry create file-based assets that define the prompt flow in a folder in blob storage.
-Before exploring prompt flow, let's ensure that your Azure AI Foundry resource has the required access to the blob store so it can read them.
+In this task, you’ll configure resource authorization so that your Azure AI Foundry hub can securely access the associated storage account.
+You’ll enable the system-assigned managed identity for the AI Foundry resource and assign it the **Storage Blob Data Reader** role, ensuring the hub has permission to read prompt flow assets stored in blob storage.

-1. In a new browser tab, open the [Azure portal](https://portal.azure.com), igning in with your Azure credentials if prompted.
+1. In a new browser tab, open the [Azure portal](https://portal.azure.com), signing in with your Azure credentials if prompted.

 1. On the search bar, search for **Azure AI Foundry (1)** and select **Azure AI Foundry (2)**.